sbojorge/Urban-drf/TESTING.md

 ### Only authenticated users can create a post

-Red phase result (notice that the firs test was commented out):
+Red phase result (notice that the first test was commented out):

 ![test_3](/static/images/test/picture_3.png)